-Title & Date of Meeting: Trust Board Public Meeting - Wednesday 24 November 2021 Title of Report: Charitable Funds Committee Assurance Report Author/s: Name: Peter Baren Title: Non-Executive Director and Chair of Charitable Funds Committee To approve To receive & note Recommendation: For information To ratify Purpose of Paper: of the Trust Board.
+Title & Date of Meeting: Trust Board Public Meeting - Wednesday 24 November 2021 Title of Report: Charitable Funds Committee Assurance Report Author/s: Name: Peter Baren Title: Non-Executive Director and Chair of Charitable Funds Committee To approve To receive & note $\sqrt{}$ Recommendation: For information To ratify Purpose of Paper: The Charitable Funds Committee (CFC) is one of the sub committees of the Trust Board.
 This paper includes details of the meeting held on 16 November 2021 and provides a summary of key points for the Board to note.
 The minutes of the meeting held on 22 September 2021 are also attached for information.
-Date Date Audit Committee Remuneration & Nominations Committee Governance: Quality Committee Workforce & Organisational Development Committee • - Please indicate which committee or group Committee Executive Management this paper has previously been presented to: Mental Health 1 Operational Delivery 1 Legislation Committee Group Charitable Funds Committee 16.11.21 Collaborative Committee Other (please detail) Assurance Report ✓ Any Issues for Escalation to the No items were highlighted for escalation to the Board.
-Board:
+Date Date Audit Committee Remuneration & Nominations Committee Quality Committee Workforce & Organisational Development Committee Governance: Please indicate which committee or group Finance & Investment Committee Executive Management Team this paper has previously been presented to: Mental Health Legislation Committee Operational Delivery Group Charitable Funds Committee 16.11.21 Other (please detail) Assurance Report √ Any Issues for Escalation to the Board: No items were highlig hted for ( escalation to the Board

-Links to Strategic Goals (please indicate which strategic goal/s this paper relates to) $\sqrt{Tick}$ tho ose that apply Innovating Quality and Patient Safety ✓ Enhancing prevention, wellbeing and recovery Fostering integration, partnership and alliances Developing an effective and empowered workforce
+Links to Links to Strategic Goals (please indicate which strategic goal/s this paper relates to) √ Tick the √ Tick those that apply Innovating Quality and Patient Safety ✓ Enhancing prevention, wellbeing and recovery Fostering integration, partnership and alliances Developing an effective and empowered workforce

 ✓ Maximising an efficient and sustainable organisation

 ✓ Promoting people, communities and social values

-Have all implications below been considered prior to presenting this paper to Trust Board?
+nplications below been d prior to presenting this paper pard?
 Yes If any action required is this detailed in the report?
 N/A Comment

-Patient Sa afety
+Patient Sa fety $\sqrt{}$

-Quality Impact
+Quality Im pact V

-Risk
+Risk √

-Legal To be advised of any
+Legal V To be advised of any

-Compliance future implications
+Compliand Compliance future implications

-Communication as and when required
+Communic cation V as and when required

-Financial by the author
+Financial V by the author

-Human Resources
+Human Re esources V

-IM&T
+IM&T $\sqrt{}$

-Users and Carers
+Users and Carers $\sqrt{}$

-Equality and Diversity
+Equality as nd Diversity $\sqrt{}$

-Report Exempt from Public Disclosure?
+Report Ex empt from Public Disclosure?
 No